jfox16/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React JS is a JavaScript framework.
+It allows developers to build web pages that execute DOM operations without the expensive execution cost of re-rendering the whole page.
+  This is done using a virtual DOM which can compare the new state of the website to the original DOM, find the differences between them, and only make those changes.
+  Performance is increased considerably by only making necessary changes,

-1. Describe component state.
+2. Describe component state.

+  Component state is a set of variables that the component depends on to render.
+The component is tied to this state so it only updates when its state updates.

-1. Describe props.
+3. Describe props.

+  Props are inputs that are accepted by components.
+They can be used to customize style or provide functionality.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  Side effects are functions that affect things outside of the state being changed.
+In React, this is usually a useEffect that runs a function when specific variables are changed.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.